What is Web3 and how it could transform the internet

 But the promise that Web 3.0 is capable of ending the hegemony of tech giants like Google or Facebook raises doubts.

-Or that of Twitter co-founder Jack Dorsey, who said that Web3 “is a centralized entity, but with a different label “.
+Or that of the co-founder of Twitter, Jack Dorsey, who said that Web3 “is a centralized entity, but with a different label ”.

 But Colin Evran does not lose his enthusiasm.

 “The move from Web1 to Web2 was a huge transition that took many years.
-The transition from Web2 to Web3 is inevitable, but It is not going to happen overnight, but in several years.
-He is still taking his first steps, “he responds when asked about skepticism.
+The transition from Web2 to Web3 is inevitable, but It won’t happen overnight but in several years.
+He is still taking his first steps ”, he replies when asked about skepticism.

 “The number of developers involved in this are clear indicators that those who build the internet of the future are betting on Web3,” he adds.

 “If we focus on developing the Web, in the next five or 10 years we will get the data back in the hands of users.
-And that is the world I want for myself and my children.”
+And that is the world that I want for myself and for my children.

-O’Kuinghttons agrees that change “is not going to be an easy task, but it is increasingly urgent that we have an internet more equal and equitable “.

-“We are still in a very, very early phase.
-All of this is just beginning to expand and is still in the construction phase,” explains the specialist.